t-karasova/grs-samples-python/tutorial_querying.md

 pip install google-cloud-retail
 ```

-**Tip**: Click the copy button on the side of the code box to paste the command in the Cloud Shell terminal to run it.
+**Tip**: Click the copy button on the side of the code box to later paste the command in the Cloud Shell terminal and run it.

 ## Simple query request

-The simple search request contains only required fields which are:
+The simple search request contains only the required fields which are:
   - ```placement``` - The resource name of the search engine placement
   - ```visitor_id``` - A unique identifier for tracking visitors
   - ```query``` - Raw search query or search phrase

-There is a request ready to be run on a catalog full of different products, so you will see the results right away,
+There is a request ready to be run against a catalog full of different products, so you will see the results right away,
 but first please open the **search_simple_query.py** to review the request.

 To send this request to the search service, open a terminal and run: